EndPointCorp/end-point-blog/2011/12/03/performing-bulk-edits-in-rails-part-2.html.md

 <div class="separator" style="text-align: center;"><img border="0" height="52" src="/blog/2011/12/03/performing-bulk-edits-in-rails-part-2/image-0.png" width="320"/><br/>
 Bulk edit check boxes appear in front of field names to let users know which fields will be modified.</div>

-We've added another [check_box_tag](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-check_box_tag) to the form to record which attributes the user will select for bulk updating.
-However, we only want to display this when we're doing a bulk edit.
-Let's tweak this a bit further.
+We’ve added another [check_box_tag](http://api.rubyonrails.org/classes/ActionView/Helpers/FormTagHelper.html#method-i-check_box_tag) to the form to record which attributes the user will select for bulk updating.
+However, we only want to display this when we’re doing a bulk edit.
+Let’s tweak this a bit further.

 ```ruby
 # app/views/foos/_form.html.erb